COVID-19 Antibody Study Overview

 This is still unknown.
 Your participation in this study is important so we can learn more about COVID-19 infections, antibodies and immunity.

-No. The antibody test may detect antibodies developed after receiving a COVID-19 vaccine, or antibodies resulting from a previous infection of COVID-19.
-If you have received a COVID-19 vaccine, you may have developed antibodies not reported by this test.
+The antibody test may detect antibodies developed after receiving a COVID-19 vaccine, or antibodies resulting from a previous infection of COVID-19.
+If you have received a COVID-19 vaccine, you may have developed antibodies or immunity not reported by this test.

 Blood Spot Sample Collection Instructions